1031 EXCHANGE RULES AND DELAYED EXCHANGE

 This does not mean that the real properties are “like” in appearance, but are “like” in their use or characterization, such as both being used as business or investment properties.

-For personal properties, it does mean that they are like in appearance, as well as every other way.
+For personal properties, it does actually mean that they are like in appearance, as well as like in almost every other way.

 2. Business or Investment Property.
 The next 1031 Exchange Rule requires that the Relinquished Property be “property held for productive use in a trade or business or for investment.”

-The Replacement Property must be property “which is to be held either for productive use in a trade or business or for investment.”
+The Replacement Property, however, must be property “which is to be held either for productive use in a trade or business or for investment.”

 3. Replacement Property Price.
 The price that you pay for the Replacement Property must be equal to, or greater than, the sales price of the Relinquished Property.